A full-range of options from simple to complex, you choose the level necessary to receive materials tailored for your library.

 Follett’s electronic data supports all commercially produced circulation and online catalog systems.
 All Follett’s Webpath Express subscribers receive catalog records that include web links – automatically and at no extra charge.

 Receive MARC Records Online Via TitleWave

 Other Cataloging Services

 With Follett’s Accelerated Reader 526 tag in the catalog record, it is easy to search for Accelerated Reader books if your library’s electronic circulation system supports the tag.
-This tag includes the reading program name, reading level, point value, quiz number, and holding code (if your library is a member of a union catalog).
+This tag includes the reading program name, reading level, point value, quiz number, and holding code (If your Library uses a holding code/site name).